HalalaiMircea/SmsOtp/README.md

 or tab, **Fragments** are used.
 These Fragments, in conjunction with the Android **Navigation Component**, work together to form a modern UI structure/hierarchy.

+## Android version support

+The application was tested on a version as low as Lollipop 5.1.
+So the required minimum SDK version is 22.
+Also I used Java language level 8 for lambdas.
+I'm disappointed the current Android SDK doesn't support newer Java language levels, to support var for example.
+That's why I might convert the project to Kotlin in the future.